chevdor/subwasm/README.md

         -V, --version    Print version information

     SUBCOMMANDS:
-        compress      Compress a runtime
-        decompress    Decompress a runtime
-        diff          Compare 2 runtimes
+        compress      Compress a given runtime wasm file.
+You will get an error if you try compressing a runtime that is already compressed decompress    Decompress a given runtime wasm file.
+You may pass a runtime that is uncompressed already.
+In that case, you will get the same content as output.
+                      This is useful if you want to decompress "no matter what" and don't really know whether the input will be compressed or not diff          Compare 2 runtimes
         get           Get/Download the runtime wasm from a running node through rpc help          Print this message or the help of the given subcommand(s)